Susceptibility of Continual Learning Against Adversarial Attacks: Results and Discussion

-Figure \ref{fig:XDG_FGSM} presents the class-wise vulnerability of the XDG \cite{xgd} against the FGSM \cite{fgsm} adversarial attacks under Task-IL setting of continual learning.
-The targeted labels are highlighted in the subplots' headers.
-The number on x-axis indicates the task number while the y-axis points to the average accuracy over 10 runs.
+In Figure \ref{fig:XDG_FGSM}, we illustrate the class-wise vulnerability of the XDG model \cite{xgd} in the context of adversarial attacks using the FGSM method \cite{fgsm} under the Task-IL (Task-Incremental Learning) setting in continual learning.
+The targeted labels for the attacks are explicitly denoted in the headers of the subplots.
+The x-axis in the figure corresponds to the task number, while the y-axis represents the average accuracy obtained over ten separate runs.